foundersandcoders/Product-Management-Curriculum/case-studies/README.md

 ## History of Tech for Better

-Broadly, these case studies have been programmes under the Founders and Coders 'Tech for Better' umbrella.
+These case studies have been programmes under the Founders and Coders 'Tech for Better' umbrella.
 You can read about the history and development of this wider programme [here](./history.md).